iamtimofe/alx-system_engineering-devops/0x00-shell_basics/README.md

-ln -s (Used to point to other files or directories in linux) cp -u *.<file extension>(Used for copying nultiple files with the same extension to another depository) mv [[:upper]]* <path> (Used to move all files starting with uppercase letter)
+ln -s (Used to point to other files or directories in linux) cp -u *.<file extension>(Used for copying nultiple files with the same extension to another depository) mv [[:upper]]* <path> (Used to move all files starting with uppercase letter) rm *~ (Used for deleting all files in the current working directory that end with the character ~)